-The straight-up recipe starts with melting a stick of butter inside the oven within the cake pan (simpler to grease the pan), then pouring the liquid butter right into a bowl with a cup of flour, a cup of milk and a cup of sugar, plus a perfect amount of baking powder.
+The straight-up recipe starts with melting a stick of butter inside the oven within the cake pan (simpler to grease the pan), then pouring the liquid butter right into a bowl with a cup of flour, a cup of milk, and a cup of sugar, plus a perfect amount of baking powder.
 Once these ingredients are stirred collectively and scraped into the pan, an insurrection of summertime fruit is dumped on the pinnacle, and the cake bakes into both a pudding-like shape, heat and gooey, or a more impregnable cake with well-browned edges, absolutely dependent on the quantity of time it spends in the oven.

 From the outset, I knew I desired this to be a buttermilk cake.
 Buttermilk from my neighborhood dairy is thick and creamy and glugs out of the bottle.
 For this cake, the buttermilk from the grocery store works as well.
 However, the thicker version makes a cake with a barely greater wet and gentle crumb.